 Rear Adm.
 Chinn is currently assigned as command surgeon, U.S. Pacific Command, Camp H.M.
-Smith, Hawaii, and as the 10th chief, Navy Medical Corps.
+Smith, Hawaii.

 A native of San Francisco, Chinn graduated from Johns Hopkins University in 1979 with a bachelor’s degree in public health and received a master’s degree in epidemiology from Johns Hopkins University School of Public Health in 1982.

 After his commissioning as an ensign in 1981, he attended the Medical College of Virginia through the Armed Forces Health Professions Scholarship Program and earned a Doctor of Medicine degree in 1985.
 He completed an internal medicine internship and residency at Naval Hospital Oakland, serving as chief medical resident in 1990.
 Chinn completed gastroenterology fellowship training at Naval Medical Center San Diego in 1993.

 Chinn has several tours with the Marine Corps.
 He was Battalion Surgeon with 3rd Reconnaissance Battalion, 3rd Marine Division from 1986 to 1987; group surgeon, 3rd Force Service Support Group, III Marine Expeditionary Force from 1998 to 2000, and force surgeon, U.S. Marine Corps Forces Pacific from 2008 to 2010.
 He was selected as the Navy surgeon general specialty leader for Fleet Marine Forces during this tour.

 Chinn has staff physician tours at Naval Hospital Corpus Christi from 1990 to 1991 where he served as head, Internal Medicine and Laboratory medical director; and staff gastroenterologist and independent duty corpsman program director at Naval Medical Center San Diego from 1993 to 1998.